Generation Z in the United States: Consumer behavior

-According to a 2025 report from the Bank of America, Generation Z consumes less alcohol and prefer different diets than previous cohorts.
 Modern technology has enabled Generation Z to take advantage of the on-demand economy, defined as "the economic activity created by technology companies that fulfill consumer demand via the immediate provisioning of goods and service."
 Generation Z tends to value utility and quality over brand name.
 Authenticity is critical.
 Having been raised by Generation X and grown up in a recession, members of Generation Z are quick to verify claims.
 Being consistent users of the Internet and social media in particular, they frequently employ these tools to learn more about a certain product or service they are interested in.
 Product specifications, vendor ratings, and peer reviews are all important.
 They tend to be skeptical and will shun firms whose actions and values are contradictory.
 There is a fair amount of interest in in-person shopping rather than over the Internet, a potentially positive development for brick-and-mortar stores.
 Products with comprehensible ingredients and simple packaging are preferred.
 In recognition of the tastes of large segments of Generation Z, the next cohort of young consumers, a number of brands, such as M&M's, have moved their advertising and mascots away from the sexual appeal and towards a more anxious but casual style.
 Generation Z's shopping habits are affected by social media networks and their impact on mental health.
 Gen-Z consumers are less likely to pay a premium for what they want compared to their counterparts from emerging economies.
 While majorities might signal their support for certain ideals such as "environmental consciousness" to pollsters, actual purchases do not reflect their stated views, as can be seen from their high demand for cheap but not durable clothing ("fast fashion"), or preference for rapid delivery.
 Overall, although more than half say they sought environmentally friendly products, only 38% are willing to pay extra for them.
 While majorities of older cohorts prefer American products, Generation Z is mixed on whether or not to buy goods made in China.